• Brain atlas sensitivity

 • [Jin2012]

-Chen J, Fang Q, Intes X, “Mesh-based Monte Carlo method in time-domain widefield fluorescence molecular tomography,” J. of Biomedical Optics, 17(10), 106009 (2012).
+Chen J, Fang Q, Intes X, "Mesh-based Monte Carlo method in time-domain wide-field fluorescence molecular tomography," J. of Biomedical Optics, 17(10), 106009 (2012).

 Summary: Axis-aligned wide-field MMC algorithm for fluorescence molecular tomography